V

 The scientific name for the viper shark, which also goes by the name viper dogfish, is Trigonognathus kabeyai.
 They are part of the Etmopteridae family of the Chondrichthyes class.

 Their name comes from the Greek words “trigonon” and “gnathus,” describing their triangular jaw.
-The second part of the name is for Hiromichi Kabeya, who was the captain of the boat which first discovered them.
+The second part of the name is for Hiromichi Kabeya, who was the captain of the boat that first discovered them.

 Viper Shark (Dogfish) Appearance